 Our road trip in 1974

 It seems kind of brave to me now that at 19 and 17 years old (just about to turn 20 and 18) and long before cell phones, Chris and I headed out from home on a road trip to the West Coast by ourselves.
-We weren’t the least bit afraid and our parents knew that we were already seasoned travelers with a lot of common sense.
+We weren’t the least bit afraid and our parents knew that we were already seasoned road trippers with a lot of common sense.

 Working on this blog post, it became painfully apparent to me that Chris did most of the picture taking on this trip, because I couldn’t find any photos from this trip with her in them.
 What a shame!
 But I’m still hoping that I find some.
 Chris took the photo below of my mom and me as we hugged good-bye on the morning we left.
 Our transportation was my 1974 Chevy Laguna which we thought was a pretty cool car at the time and our destination was Santa Rosa to spend time with my brother and his family.

-We drove to California from Chicago primarily on Interstate 80 and returned via southern routes, enjoying all the miles in between and visits with family in Phoenix.
-We mostly stayed on the main route, but in keeping with the Sweeney traveling spirit would make sure to see some sights along the way.
+We drove to California from Chicago primarily on Interstate 80 and returned via southern routes, enjoying all the miles in between and visits with family in Phoenix, too.
+We mostly stayed on the main route, but in keeping with the Sweeney traveling spirit would make sure to stop and see some sights along the way.
 We also spent some time in Salt Lake City where I had attended college for a year at the University of Utah.
 Each day on the road, we checked in to a motel before dark and called Mom and Dad to let them know our whereabouts.
 We would spend time in the pool and then have a nice dinner together before calling it a night at a reasonable hour so that we could get an early start in the morning.